 Autumn in the Heritage Rose Garden

-Varieties of Roses for Sale
+Varieties of Roses Still Available

-|'Little Buckaroo' L-2-18, L-2-21 Min, Moore, 1956.
+|'Little Buckaroo' L-2-18, L-2-21 Min Moore 1956.

 Bright red with white center and pointed petals, Little Buckaroo was one of Ralph Moore’s early successes, and remains one of the best early miniature roses.
 Found as far away as Texas, this little fella is a real survivor.

 |'Cl.
 Jackie' Not in the garden, yet.
 Moore 1957 A light yellow, repeat blooming climbing miniature.||

 No, it's not orange, it's red.
 The classification is Floribunda or Polyantha, but its ancestry includes Hybrid Musk and Wichurana rambler.
 We grow it with the Polyanthas.

 |‘Blushing Beauty’ (not in the garden) LCl Burbank 1934

 We grow this on the Santa Clara University fence.
 It’s a nice once blooming climber, pale pink, double.
 Not in Commerce.
 2 plants